Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 :warning: Ensure that your TypeSpec definition has been merged into the main branch of the [Azure REST API specs repository](https://github.com/Azure/azure-rest-api-specs) before you begin.

+:warning: Note: if you’re still generating from Swagger with RLC, please read [this doc](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/RLC-Swagger-quickstart.md) for Swagger specific details.

 For an overview of the review and release process for new libraries, visit: https://aka.ms/azsdk/dpcodegen.

 If you have code generation queries, post them in the [TypeSpec Discussion](https://teams.microsoft.com/l/channel/19%3a906c1efbbec54dc8949ac736633e6bdf%40thread.skype/TypeSpec%2520Discussion%2520%25F0%259F%2590%25AE?groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) channel.
 Tag `@DPG TypeScript` for JavaScript/TypeScript-specific inquiries.

 Join the [JavaScript - Reviews](https://teams.microsoft.com/l/channel/19%3a408c5f1322ee4303b02b5da9c5ff6137%40thread.skype/Language%2520-%2520JavaScript%2520-%2520Reviews?groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) channel for assistance with the API review process.

-## Setting up your development environment
+# Set up your development environment

 Follow the [setup guide](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md#prerequisites) for environment prerequisites in the Azure SDK for JS repository.

-## Identifying your project's service and package name
+# Identify your project's service and package name

 The `service name` is a concise identifier for the Azure service and should be consistent across all SDK languages.
 It's typically the name of the directory in the azure-rest-api-specs repository containing your service's REST API definition.